 Better joined up services can only work with the full engagement of primary care and particularly general practice.

 Success will be determined by the quality of relationships and the vision of local leaders not by national policy or contractual mechanisms.
 But commissioners and practices hoping to drive change know that willingness to collaborate is not sufficient on its own.

-This event on 26 July in Birmingham and 25 September in Manchester will help delegates to understand the options available for those wishing to work together and the implications of the emerging business models.
+This event on 25 September in Manchester will help delegates to understand the options available for those wishing to work together and the implications of the emerging business models.
 Using examples of existing collaborations, speakers will identify the critical success factors, including the opportunities and threats created by the national policy push to integrated care systems.

 Sign up to receive regular news.